cvonk/wordpress-twentyseventeen-excerpt/README.md

 1. First install the standard twentyseventeen theme using your WordPress dashboard at Appearance > Themes.

-2. Then download the zip from GitHub and upload it.
+2. Then download the zip from GitHub and upload it using the same Appearance > Theme dashboard.
 (Or, extract and upload via FTP/SCP at wp-content/themes/)

 ## Configure